-The situation with regard to Government support and action is changing regularly.
-Please contact one of our employment lawyers for the latest position with regard to your own situation.
+As the situation with regard to Government support and action is regularly changing, this article is periodically updated.
+Please contact one of our employment team lawyers for the latest position with regard to your own situation.

 What is the Coronavirus Job Retention Scheme?

-Despite the various contradictions, an HMRC spokesperson stated on 23 April that “HMRC will act at all times in accordance with the Direction.
+With regard to details of the CJRS, whilst much has been clarified, HMRC Government Guidance, which was first published on 26 and 27 March 2020, has been updated piecemeal on numerous occasions.
+To complicate matters, Treasury Directions were published on 15 April, 20 May, 25 June, 1 October, 12 November 2020, 25 January 2021, and most recently 15 April 2021 under the Coronavirus Act 2020, which have in several places been at odds with the HMRC Guidance documents.
+This article is based on the most recent version of the HMRC publications, last updated in August 2021, and all the Treasury Directions.
+Despite the various contradictions, a HMRC spokesperson stated on 23 April 2020 that “HMRC will act at all times in accordance with the Direction.
 HMRC’s interpretation of the Direction is set out in our published guidance.
 It is our expectation that customers should consider the guidance in the first instance when seeking to understand the operation of the scheme and HMRC’s interpretation of the Direction.”

 The main HMRC Guidance publications are:

-- New guidance for employers about which employees they can put on furlough
+- Check which employees you can put on furlough to use the CJRS

-Public health is a devolved matter and the lockdown regulations vary across the UK.
-England was the first to announce an easing of the lockdown regulations.
-As business uncertainty is likely to continue for the weeks and months to come, the financial measures and support announced by the Government have become even more important for an organisation’s capacity to survive the COVID-19 crisis.
+Public health is a devolved matter and any restrictions can vary across the UK.
+As business uncertainty has continued for so long, the financial measures and support from the Government have become vital for many organisations’ capacity to survive the COVID-19 crisis.

 Who may be put on furlough?